 - Dr Briggs will also discuss with you how long you will need to take off work to recover after surgery.

 Extended Tummy Tuck/Abdominoplasty Procedure

 - The procedure will begin by marking your body to ensure incisions are made in the right places.

-- The surgeon will give you anaesthesia so you can sleep comfortably through the entire process.
+- The surgeon will give you anesthesia so you are “asleep” through the whole surgery.

-- The surgeon will then move on to remove extra fat and skin to achieve slimmer contours around the hips, flanks and abdominal area.
+- The surgeon will then move on to remove extra fat and skin and contour around the hips, flanks and abdominal area.

-- After removing excess skin, the surgeon will tighten the muscles and reposition your navel.
+- After removing excess skin, the surgeon will tighten the muscles (if required) and reposition your navel.

 - To conclude the surgery your incisions will be sealed with stiches.

 - It is important to keep in mind that you will have drainage tubes to drain any excess fluid from your body.

 - This concludes the procedure.
 At this point you will be sent to recovery for monitoring and observation.